 Daikon (大根), also known as winter radish or Japanese radish, is a variety of large white radish used in Asian cooking.
 It is especially popular in Japanese cooking.

-Eating pickled daikon has an added advantage as it offers excellent source of probiotics that is good for your gut health.
+Eating pickled daikon has an added advantage as it offers an excellent source of probiotics that is good for your gut health.

 Ingredients You’ll Need

-- Daikon radish
+- daikon radish

-- Sake (Japanese rice wine) (optional)
+- sake (Japanese rice wine) – optional

 - Cut the chili peppers into small pieces and discard the seeds if you prefer less spicy.

-What to Serve the Pickled Daikon With
+What To Serve with Pickled Daikon

 This Japanese pickled daikon recipe is not meant to be eaten alone like a salad.
-We consider pickles as a palate cleanser between dishes and we call this kind of dish “hashi yasume” (literally, chopstick rest 箸休め).
+We consider pickles as a palate cleanser between dishes and we call this kind of dish hashi yasume (箸休め, literally “chopstick” + “rest”).

 FAQs